AnastasiiaMishchenko/Internationals/Rosemary/Lecture1/Portfolio.md

 I did my bachelor’s degree in **Electronics and Communication** Engineering and then I worked for 3 years in India.
 Initially I worked in business development, customer interaction and then as Software Tester with emphasis on Automation Testing for 8 months.

 ### Expectation from H&B Automation <a name="Expectation"></a>
-As an extension to my B.Tech mini-project ‘Light controlled digital fan regulator’ I had put forward the possibility of a Smart-room where all the electronics appliances can be controlled centrally and smartly.
+During my bachelor's course, as an extension to my B.Tech mini-project ‘Light controlled digital fan regulator’ I had put forward the possibility of a Smart-room where all the electronics appliances can be controlled centrally and smartly.
 I hope to realize the same.

 ### Strength and weaknesses <a name="strength"></a>